 - Chicken Broth: For a vegetarian version, vegetable broth works just as well.

-- Butter: Butter brings a rich depth of flavor.
-If you're dairy-free, a good quality plant-based butter will do the trick.
+- Butter: If you're dairy-free, a good quality plant-based butter will do the trick.

-- Brown Sugar: It lends a caramel-like sweetness that pairs perfectly with the sweet potatoes.
-Maple syrup or honey can also be used as natural sweeteners.
+- Brown Sugar: Maple syrup or honey can also be used as natural sweeteners.

 - Mini Marshmallows: These little guys melt into a sweet, gooey topping that takes this casserole to the next level.
 If you're not a fan of marshmallows, a pecan streusel could be a tasty alternative.
 (Other nuts, such as walnuts or almonds, are also good options.)